 And with CloudWatch set, your awesome website ready to go live.
 We know there are a lot of steps in this tutorial if you made it these far congrats.

-In this tutorial, we went through the full process of setting up WordPress on AWS.
+In this tutorial, we went through the full process of hosting WordPress on Amazon Web Services (AWS).
 This process is a bit more complicated than using some hosting solutions.
 And while it’s less expensive there are additional costs that you should consider.
 Maintenance can be hard, you are responsible for updating your Linux installation and WordPress.
 Doing security patches so your site does not get hacked and so on.
 And if something goes wrong and you can’t fix it you might need to pay a developer to help you with your problem.
 So this is more work and if you don’t have technical knowledge it’s not worth the extra hassle.

 For more WordPress tutorials check the rest of our blog out here.
 If you have further questions write them in the comment section below.
 Have a great day!